fgias/fgias.github.io/_posts/2024-02-22-notes-on-allen-codebase.md

 const unsigned number_of_events = parameters.dev_number_of_events[0];
 ```

-- We also need pointers to the hits of the current event.
+- We also need pointers to the hits of the current event:

 ```cpp
 const unsigned total_estimated_number_of_clusters =